DskoTech/Meridian-Launcher/README.md

 # Meridian Launcher

-A cross-bar style desktop front-end / app launcher for Windows: one horizontal row of sections, a vertical list per section, navigable by keyboard, mouse, or game controller.
+on click Compile and install with InstallMeridianSuite_WithGameInputBuild.bat A cross-bar style desktop front-end / app launcher for Windows: one horizontal row of sections, a vertical list per section, navigable by keyboard, mouse, or game controller. w/ alt thems for different layouts.

 **This build targets Windows only.** Most of its features — launching .exe/.bat files, opening Explorer/Control Panel/Task Manager, shutdown/sleep/